radareorg/radare2-book/src/visual_mode/visual_panels.md

 | JK     resize panels vertically
 | HL     resize panels horizontally
 | q      quit Window mode
 ```

 ## Edit Values

 Either in the Register or Stack panel, you can edit the values.
 Use `c` to activate cursor mode and you can move the cursor by pressing `hjkl`, as usual.
 Then, hit `i`, just like the insert mode of vim, to insert a value.

+## Tabs
+Visual Panels also offer tabs to quickly access multiple forms of information easily.
+Press `t` to enter Tab Mode.
+All the tabs numbers will be visible in the top right corner.

+By default you will have one tab and you can press `t` to create a new tab with the same panels and `T` to create a new panel from scratch.

+For traversing through the tabs, you can type in the tab number while in Tab Mode.

+And pressing `-` deletes the tab you are in.